Own-Data-Privateer/hoardy-web/README.md

 Practically speaking, you [install the `Hoardy-Web` browser extension/add-on into your web browser](#quickstart) and just browse the web normally while `Hoardy-Web` passively, in background, captures and archives web pages you visit for later offline viewing, mirroring, and/or indexing.
 `Hoardy-Web` has a lot of configuration options to help you tweak what should or should not be archived and a very low memory footprint, keeping you browsing experience snappy even on ancient hardware (unless explicitly configured otherwise to, e.g., minimize writes to disk instead).

-If you just want to start saving your browsing history, you can [start using the `Hoardy-Web` extension](#quickstart) independently of other tools that are being developed in this repository.
+To start saving your browsing history, you can [start using the `Hoardy-Web` extension](#quickstart) independently of other tools that are being developed in this repository.

-However, to view/replay your archived data over `HTTP` (a-la a local [Wayback Machine](https://web.archive.org/)), generate static website mirrors from it (a-la `wget -mpk`), search, inspect, organize, manipulate, programmatically extract values from, and run your own custom scripts over your collected data you will eventually have to install and start using at least the [accompanying `hoardy-web` tool](./tool/).
+To view/replay your archived data over `HTTP` (a-la a local [Wayback Machine](https://web.archive.org/)), generate static website mirrors from it (a-la `wget -mpk`), search, inspect, organize, manipulate, programmatically extract values from, and run scripts over your collected data you will need to install at least the [accompanying `hoardy-web` tool](./tool/).

 To learn more: